vitest-dev/vitest/docs/config/index.md

 :::

 ::: warning
-Beware that the global setup is run in a different global scope if you are using [`--threads`](#threads) (default option).
-If you disabled `--threads`, everything is run in the same scope (including the Vite server and its plugins).
+Beware that the global setup is run in a different global scope, so your tests don't have access to variables defined here.
 :::